Are you on the lookout for Valentines day recipes? Here's something you can whip up easily.

 Now… let me be honest.
 I'm not a big brownie fan or chocolate fan.
-However, these brownies are quite special.
+However, these best fudgy brownies are quite special.

 I baked these brownies with my nephews who are big-time brownie lovers.
-They have been going on and on about these “super awesome” brownie recipe for some time.
+They have been going on and on about the best fudgy brownies aka “super awesome” brownie recipe for some time.

 Finally, we got around to baking it the other night, and to my surprise, I kinda enjoyed it and I found myself going for more helpings ;) Even my Amma, who isn't a chocolate fan loved it.